Jamesa144/Password_strength_checker_Project/README.md

-This is the start of my machine learning where I use the data set provided by AIOscience.com to create a model.
-This model can check if an enter password is strong, medium or weak.
+This is the start of my machine learning, where I use the data set provided by Kaggle to create a password strength classifier model.
+The goal is for the model to be able to tell whether a password entered is strong, medium, or weak.

-Some things I noticed in my first attempt is that running the training can take a bit of time with a large data set on my computer.
-I counter this by max out the number of tests it does but the accuracy is low for actual use but works for proof of concept the model works.
+I noticed in my first attempt that running the training can take a bit of time with a large data set on my computer.
+I counter this by limiting the maximum number of tests it does, but this caused the model to have a low accuracy.
+My next step will be to see if I can get the model to generate a strong password only.